JenniferJones216/Donut-Maker-Game/docs/README.md

 ... you get the picture

-NOTE: The number of Donuts earned per click can be calculated with the following equation: 1.2 to the xth power, where x is the number of Donut Multipliers or written in JS syntax as ``` Math.pow(1.2, DonutMultiplierCount) ```

 **Donut Multiplier Cost**
 The number of donuts required to purchase a Donut Multiplier.
 Starting value is 10 donuts.
 For each Donut Multiplier purchased, the cost of the next Donut Multiplier increases by 10%.